 Dan Sarazin comes from Ontario (Anishnabe) Pikwakanagan First Nation and is a certified lands manager.
 Dan feels it is his duty to maintain and strengthen the relationship’s the PIB membership have with the land.

-Vera C. Gabriel has recently been hired as the administrative assistant and brings invaluable community knowledge and professionalism to the lands department.
+Christine Saddleman comes from Upper Nicola Band and has recently been hired as the administrative assistant.
+She brings invaluable knowledge and extensive experience to the Lands Department.

 The Penticton Indian Band Lands Department is responsible for balancing environmental, cultural and heritage values of PIB lands in conjunction with accessing economic development opportunities.